First sentences expected for stirring up racial hatred following riots

 Tyler Kay, 26, and Jordan Parlour, 28, are due to be sentenced on Friday as more suspected rioters are scheduled to appear in court.

+Richard Williams, 34, of Buckley, Flintshire, posted about taking part in a riot and shared a derogatory meme about migrants in a local Facebook group dedicated to protests, Mold Magistrates’ Court heard.

+Williams pleaded guilty to one count of sending menacing messages via a public communication network and will be sentenced on Friday afternoon.

-Parlour indicated he admitted posting on Facebook between August 1 and August 5 in connection with the nationwide violent disorder.
+Parlour is facing jail after he indicated he admitted posting on Facebook between August 1 and August 5 in connection with the nationwide violent disorder.

 The defendant, of Seacroft, Leeds, will appear at the city’s crown court after being remanded into custody on Tuesday.